edemaine/svgink/README.md

 argument, which is a settings object.
 It can have the following properties:

 * `force`: Whether to force conversion, even if SVG file is older than target.
+* `relative`: Whether to run jobs with relative paths, or resolve to absolute paths.
+Absolute paths support changing directories between jobs, so this is the default, but relative paths are shorter and might bypass some limitations (such as no `;` in a path name, or Cygwin quirks).
 * `outputDir`: Default directory to output files via `convertTo`.
   Default = `null` which means same directory as input.
 * `outputDirExt`: Object mapping from extensions (`.pdf` or `.png`) to